RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-eth-input-data-0.1.0-DRAFT.md

 | **values.refundAddress**  | String | Ethereum address for the refund                | Optional      |
 | **values.salt**           | String | Salt for the request                           | Optional      |

-Note: to use the Rinkeby testnet just replace the id by "pn-rinkeby-eth-tx-data"
+Note: to use the Rinkeby testnet just set the `currency.network` to "rinkeby"

 ---